openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

 Multiple different `images` are involved in installing and testing candidate versions of OLM-delivered operators: operand, operator, bundle, and index `images`.
 Operand and operator `images` are built normally using the `images` stanza in [`ci-operator` configuration](/docs/architecture/ci-operator/#building-container-images).
+The desired version of an operator is installed by [the operator-sdk cli](https://sdk.operatorframework.io/docs/cli/) via the "bundle images".
-OLM uses bundle `images` to install the desired version of an operator. `ci-operator` can build ephemeral versions of these `images` suitable for installation and testing, but not for production.
+`ci-operator` can build ephemeral versions of these `images` suitable for installation and testing, but not for production.

 ## Building Operator Bundles